johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 \end{bmatrix}
 $$

 For class 0, we have the highest possible logit under normalized softmax: 1.0.
-This is because largest value cosine can take is 1.0.
+This is because largest value cosine function can take is 1.0.
 For all the other classes, we have the lowest possible logit under normalized softmax: -1.0.
 If we apply the softmax function to these logits, we get:

 $$
 \begin{align*}
-softmax(\mathbf{z}) & = \begin{bmatrix}
+\operatorname{softmax}(\mathbf{z}) & = \begin{bmatrix}
   \frac{e^{1.0}}{\sum{e^{z_i}}} & \frac{e^{-1.0}}{\sum{e^{z_i}}} & \dots & \frac{e^{-1.0}}{\sum{e^{z_i}}}\\
 \end{bmatrix} \\
 & \approx \begin{bmatrix}